robwrighty0/ClimateMachine.jl/docs/src/Theory/Atmos/Equations/tracers.md

 !!! note

-    Usage: Enable tracers using a keyword argument in the AtmosModel specification\
+    Usage: Enable tracers using a keyword argument in the AtmosEquations specification\
     - `tracers = NoTracer()`\
     - `tracers = NTracers{N, FT}(δ_χ)` where N is the number of tracers